Corey Bailey

 http://www.squeakycleanvinyl.com/

-Here is a vacuum operated record cleaning machine that uses your wet/dry shopvac, if
+Here is a vacuum operated record cleaning machine that uses your wet/dry shopvac,

-this equipment and there are links to this site elsewhere on this website.
+using this equipment and there are links to this site elsewhere on this website.

 https://www.splicit.com/default.asp